-Students who have completed graduate work in marriage and family at other accredited institutions and desire a reduction in the number of marriage and family credit hours required at Fuller should contact the Director of Academic Affairs after admission.
+Students who have completed graduate work in marriage and family therapy at other accredited institutions and desire a reduction in the number of marriage and family credit hours required at Fuller should contact the Director of Academic Affairs after admission.
 Approval of the department is required for all transfer credit.

 Students who have completed graduate coursework in theology and desire a reduction in the number of theology credit hours required at Fuller should also contact the Director of Academic Affairs after admission.

 In addition to the information contained in the seminary Student Handbook, certain policies, procedures and information concerning students in the program are contained in the School of Psychology Student Handbook.
 Of particular importance are documents drawn up by faculty-student committees which outline guidelines for personal and professional behavior, as well as policies and procedures for processing grievances regarding students and faculty.
-It is an implied contract that all students will comply with regulations in both handbooks while they are students under the jurisdiction of the Department of Marriage and Family and the seminary.
+It is an implied contract that all students will comply with regulations in both handbooks while they are students under the jurisdiction of the Department of Marriage and Family Therapy and the seminary.
 Therefore, all students admitted to programs in the department are expected to read, know, and comply with the policies contained in these handbooks.

 Academic and Clinical Reviews